petevieira/node-ble-hr/readme.md

 Based on [node-h7-hr](https://github.com/jakelear/node-h7-hr), which pulls HR only.
 Took some time to figure out how the bytes were laid out for RRI.

+I have tested with the H7 and the Tickr.
 This _should_ function with other Bluetooth heart rate sensors that broadcast the Heart Rate (180d) service.
-This does not include Fitbit products, which not broadcast the heart rate service over bluetooth.
+This does not include Fitbit or Apple products, which are more locked-down on the data side unfortunately.

 Example lists of devices this should be compatible with (mostly HR straps) can be found at [EliteHRV](https://elitehrv.com/compatible-devices) and [Sweetwater](http://www.sweetwaterhrv.com/healthsensors.shtml)